matthias-blomme/ad-project-document/book/src/deliverables/deliverables.md

        Marketing website showcasing your company and launch product.
 There is also a blog part that contains the daily-standups of your project.
 Link and admin credentials are provided in the readme of the repo.
-       This is a Wordpress-site.
+       This is a Google site.
 Details on the contents of this website will be handled in the input sessions “Business Case and documentation”

    -   **D3: Analysis document**                                                  documentation repo